sprout-uci/APEX/README.md

 <img src="./img/violation_example.png" width="900" height="150">

-#### FPGA
+#### FPGA Runs

 If you are running these test-cases on the Basys3 FPGA, by default "exec_flag" is hard-wired to LED8.
 In "simple_app", LED8 should remain ON (exec_flag=1, i.e., valid proof of execution).
 In "violation_forge_*", LED8 should turn OFF (exec_flag=1, i.e., valid proof of execution).

-#### NOTE: To simulate a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for VAPE]) on Vivado.
+#### NOTE: To simulate (or run a test with and FPGA) using a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for VAPE]) on Vivado.

 ## Running VAPE Verification